marina601/scooter-circle/README.md

 -	A guest user will only have 3 options visible to them in terms of navigation (Home, Login, Register)
 -	A guest user, once clicked on the image of any scooter will be directed to the login page.
 -	If a guest user did not register yet, they will be able to click on the "Register" button at the bottom of the form to go to the registration page.
--	A guest user will be able to complete the form and register to access the full side.
+-	A guest user will be able to complete the form and register to access the full site.

 ##### back to [content](#table-of-content)